Mom Tip at 36 Weeks Pregnant

 Did you know...?

-You can breathe easier this week.
-Your baby at 36 weeks is getting into position for entry into the world.
+You can breathe easier during pregnancy at 36 weeks.
+Right now, your baby is getting into position for entry into the world.
 To do this, she’ll most likely drop headfirst into your pelvic area.
 When this step—called lightening—takes place, your lungs (and stomach!) will have a bit more room to expand.
 Walking may be tougher, though, so be prepared to waddle at 36 weeks pregnant.
 If your baby’s head isn’t down, she’s considered breached, and your doctor might talk to you about different options for labor and delivery.

 Your Baby at 36 Weeks Pregnant